Immersive breathwork is taking over the UAE wellness scene - but is it for real or reels? | The National

 The rise of breathwork as a well-being tool

-Practised yoga, qigong or something involves exercising controlled breathing to enhance focus the mind.
-These calming, simple nasal breathing techniques have long been thought of, and more recently proven to be, tools that can ease everyday stress and anxiety.
+If you've practised yoga, qigong or similar, you'll likely have exercised controlled breathing to enhance your physical practice and focus your mind.
+This is usually calming, simple nasal breathing techniques.
+These have long been thought of, and more recently proven as, tools to ease everyday stress and anxiety.

-But what's gaining mainstream traction now are sessions beyond the basics: immersive sessions incorporating music and affirmations within unique settings.
+But what's gaining mainstream traction now are sessions beyond the basics: immersive breathwork incorporating music and affirmations within unique settings.

 “It's been part of the bigger wellness boom in recent years and now we have so much more science,” Brendon Hansford, breathwork practitioner and founder of IMD, tells The National.
 “It's not woo-woo any more.”